 Visit the pgAdmin download page to obtain the most recent version of the program.
 Save the installer to your desktop and launch it.
 You’ll be greeted with the following screen; click “Next” to continue.

 Read the license agreement and check the box below it to accept the terms.
 Click “Next” to continue.

 If you’re running Windows Vista or Windows 7, you may receive the following warning dialog.
-Click “Yes” to proceed.
+Click “Yes” to finish the installation.